anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-08-03-Chapter_1-New-York-City-Taxi-Fare-Prediction.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h3 id="1.1.1--Explore-Train-Data">1.1.1  Explore Train Data<a class="anchor-link" href="#1.1.1--Explore-Train-Data"> </a></h3><p>You will work with another Kaggle competition called "Store Item Demand Forecasting Challenge".
+<h3 id="Explore-Train-Data">Explore Train Data<a class="anchor-link" href="#Explore-Train-Data"> </a></h3><p>You will work with another Kaggle competition called "Store Item Demand Forecasting Challenge".
 In this competition, you are given 5 years of store-item sales data, and asked to predict 3 months of sales for 50 different items in 10 different stores.</p>
 <p>To begin, let's explore the train data for this competition.
 For the faster performance, you will work with a subset of the train data containing only a single month history.</p>
 <p>Your initial goal is to read the input data and take the first look at it.</p>
 <p>Instructions:</p>